The latest release can be downloaded via NuGet.

 This means the NuGet package is compatible with a wide range of applications.
 When targeting .NET Framework, the package uses a MSBuild targets file to copy native binaries to your application output folder.
 For .NET Core applications, the native binaries are resolved by the deps.json dependency graph automatically.

 The library can be compiled on any platform that supports the DotNet CLI build tools or Visual Studio 2017.
-There is one build-time only dependency, an IL Patcher also distributed as a cross-platform NuGet package.
+There is a single build-time only dependency, an IL Patcher also distributed as a cross-platform NuGet package.
 The patcher requires .NET Core 2.0+ or .NET Framework 4.7+ to be installed on your machine to build.

 The NuGet package supports the following Operating Systems and Architectures out of the box (located in the runtimes folder, under RID-specific folders):